 Originally posted June, 2012.
 Pictures enlarged and a few new ones added.

 The America's Cup World Series in Newport, Rhode Island may be easiest compared to Grand Prix de Monaco.
 Except in the water.
-We spent yesterday watching the event.

 |The Lawson History of the America's Cup: A Record of Fifty Years - Amazon Link|